Modern Day Classic Globe

 map is then applied.

-Shellac and lacquer form a perfect satin finish to this exquisite
+Shellac and lacquer form a perfect finish to the exquisite

-It has a diameter of 15 inches and stands at 60cms
+They have a diameter of 15 inches and stand at 60cms

 Pictured to the left is a diagrammatic device called an analemma.